SoundScapeRenderer/ssr/doc/manual/renderers.rst

 do not specify a BRIR set for each virtual source, then the renderer will complain and refuse processing the respective source.

-We have measured the binaural room impulse responses of the FABIAN mannequin  in one of our mid-size meeting rooms called Sputnik with 8 different source positions.
+We have measured the BRIRs of the FABIAN manikin in one of our mid-size meeting rooms called Sputnik with 8 different source positions.
 Due to the file size, we have not included them in the release.
-Please contact  to obtain the data.
+You can obtain the data from [BRIRs]_.

+..
+[BRIRs] The Sputnik BRIRs can be obtained from here: https://dev.qu.tu-berlin.de/projects/measurements/wiki/Impulse_Response_Measurements.
+    More BRIR repositories are compiled here: http://www.soundfieldsynthesis.org/other-resources/#impulse-responses.

 Vector Base Amplitude Panning Renderer
 --------------------------------------